-King's Speech, The Best Exotic Marigold Hotel, Skyfall, Dunkirk, Under the Skin, Another Year etc.
+British cinema has won the favour of audiences and international organisations such as the Academy Awards with films such as The King's Speech, The Best Exotic Marigold Hotel, Skyfall, Dunkirk, Under the Skin, Another Year etc.

-Therefore, it comes as no surprise that there are many UK-based film festivals showing off the best of Britain's cinematic talent.
+Thus it comes as no surprise that there are many UK-based film festivals showing off the best of Britain's cinematic talent.
 The following list features the UK's best film festivals to attend events with fellow amateur screenwriters:

 "Make your life a masterpiece; imagine no limitations on what you can be, have, or do." -Brian Tracy

 At any point in your career as a screenwriter, you may be plagued with writer's block.
 There is nothing more frustrating to a writer than experiencing periods of lacklustre imagination.